jdolinsky/fooddelivery_bigquery/README.md

 After each successful Airflow task run, the original files/data are deleted.

-If the business grows and so does the volume of data, this pipeline can be moved to Cloud Composer (fully managed workflow orchestration service built on Apache Airflow).
+Should the business grow and the volume of data along with it, the pipeline can be moved to Cloud Composer (fully managed workflow orchestration service built on Apache Airflow).
 Transformation tasks can then be handled with either Spark and/or Dataflow/Apache Beam.

 DAG definition including default arguments from [food_service.py](./airflow/dags/food_service.py/):
 ```python